-A special group of lectures will be arranged at two week intervals throughout the entire winter session covering topics of broad interest.
+A special group of lectures will be arranged throughout the entire winter session covering topics of broad interest.

-The lecturers are each specialists upon their separate topics and the list of subjects will be as follows: the craftsmanship and technique and the chemistry and physics of fine arts painting; slow motion pictures of the life figure in action; the art of lithography; the artists' business of exhibiting; a short history of architecture with slides; cartooning art; magazine illustration for story and advertising with actual criticism of student work; processes of color reproduction; moving pictures of the casting of sculpture; a practical talk on picture framing.
+The lecturers are each specialists upon their separate topics and the following is a partial list of the subjects as planned: the craftsmanship and technique and the chemistry and physics of fine arts painting; slow motion pictures of the life figure in action; exhibition of contemporary illustrations and talks by outside artists; a short history of architecture with slides; cartooning art.
+Additional topics may be duly announced.